t-d-k/LibreCrypt/docs/advanced_topics.md

 Part of this processing involves the use of a random "salt" value, which reduces the risk of dictionary based attacks.
 This tab allows the length of the salt value (in bits) to be set by the user.

-_It should be noted that every time a volume which has a non-default (256 bit) salt length is mounted, the user must specify the correct salt length (unless using a keyfile; in which case the keyfiles salt length must be specified) by using the "Advanced" options available on the DoxBox password entry dialog._
+_It should be noted that to open a volume which has a non-default (256 bit), you MUST specify the correct salt length  by using the "Advanced" options available on the DoxBox password entry dialog.
+If using a keyfile, the keyfiles salt length must be specified._

 The default salt length is 256 bits.
 Any salt length entered must be a multiple of 8 bits.